TejasJogi/Weather-Forcast-API-Using-ZIPCode/README.md

 # Weather-Forcast-API-Using-ZIPCode

 This is a Weather API.
+Which is show weather of any city you want by its ZIPCode.